Berkshire Flyer: Service

-The Berkshire Flyer operates northbound (New York to Pittsfield) on Friday afternoons and Sundays midday, and southbound on Sunday afternoon.
+As of 2026, the Berkshire Flyer completes two weekly round trips between New York and Pittsfield, one on Friday and one on Sunday.
 Intermediate stops are made in both directions at Empire Service stations.
 In Pittsfield, passengers are welcomed by "ambassadors" who provide information and assist in wayfinding.

 Route details

 The Berkshire Flyer operates over CSX Transportation, Metro-North Railroad, and Amtrak trackage: